tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 Kelly, Kevin. *[What Technology Wants](https://www.amazon.com/What-Technology-Wants-Kevin-Kelly/dp/B08XGSTNNB).* Penguin, 2011.

-"[Your Brain on Books: 10 Things That Happen to Our Minds When We Read.](https://oedb.org/ilibrarian/your-brain-on-books-10-things-that-happen-to-our-minds-when-we-read/)" *Open Education Database*.
+["Your Brain on Books: 10 Things That Happen to Our Minds When We Read."](https://oedb.org/ilibrarian/your-brain-on-books-10-things-that-happen-to-our-minds-when-we-read/)" *Open Education Database*.
 Retrieved Oct 23, 2022.